mauwot/gettingcleaning_course_proj/CodeBook.md

 Aim of the data processing was a tidy data set (group_mean_subject_activity_tidy.csv) that contains the average of each variable for each activity and each subject.
 If you run run_analysis.R the new data set will be written to your local hard drive.
-See README.MD for instructions on running the script, context and origin of the data To obtain the data go to:
+See README.md for instructions on running the script, context and origin of the data

+**To obtain the data go to:**

 http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones

-To run the analysis (run_analysis.R) you will need the following input data from there:
+**To run the analysis (run_analysis.R) you will need the following input data from there:**

 'features.txt': List of all features.